ellaism/ellaism.org/donate.md

 ## Add Yourself to the Page

-If you are an active developer who frequently contribute code to Ellaism, manage a well-known Ellaism-related project, or manage a part of the Ellaism community, please send a new pull request to [ellaism/meta](https://github.com/ellaism/meta) add your name below.
+If you are an active developer who frequently contribute code to Ellaism, manage a well-known Ellaism-related project, or manage a part of the Ellaism community, please send a new pull request to [ellaism/ellaism.org](https://github.com/ellaism/ellaism.org) to add your name below.

 ## Dev Fund